 The Medal of Honor is the United States of America's highest military honor for personal acts of valor above and beyond the call of duty.
-The medal is bestowed by the President of the United States in the name of the U.S. Congress to U.S. military personnel only.
+The medal is bestowed by the president of the United States in the name of the U.S. Congress to U.S. military personnel only.
 The veterans profiled below are only a few among those who have received the medal -- for a full list of all recipients, visit the Congressional Medal of Honor Society.

 Robert Dale Maxwell

-Technician 5th Grade Maxwell and 3 other soldiers, armed only with .45 caliber automatic pistols, defended the battalion observation post against an overwhelming onslaught by enemy infantrymen in approximately platoon strength, supported by 20mm. flak and machinegun fire, who had infiltrated through the battalion's forward companies and were attacking the observation post with machinegun, machine pistol, and grenade fire at ranges as close as 10 yards.
+Technician 5th Grade Maxwell and 3 other soldiers, armed only with .45-caliber automatic pistols, defended the battalion observation post against an overwhelming onslaught by enemy infantrymen in approximately platoon strength, supported by 20mm. flak and machine-gun fire, who had infiltrated through the battalion's forward companies and were attacking the observation post with machine-gun, machine pistol, and grenade fire at ranges as close as 10 yards.
 Despite a hail of fire from automatic weapons and grenade launchers, Technician 5th Grade Maxwell aggressively fought off advancing enemy elements and, by his calmness, tenacity, and fortitude, inspired his fellows to continue the unequal struggle.
 When an enemy hand grenade was thrown in the midst of his squad, Technician 5th Grade Maxwell unhesitatingly hurled himself squarely upon it, using his blanket and his unprotected body to absorb the full force of the explosion.
 This act of instantaneous heroism permanently maimed Technician 5th Grade Maxwell, but saved the lives of his comrades in arms and facilitated maintenance of vital military communications during the temporary withdrawal of the battalion's forward headquarters.

-Maxwell currently lives in Bend, Oregon, the only living Medal of Honor recipient in that state, and is the director of the non-profit Bend Heroes Foundation.
+Maxwell currently lives in Bend, Oregon, the only living Medal of Honor recipient in that state, and is the director of the nonprofit Bend Heroes Foundation.

-William Kyle Carpenter (Born October 17, 1989)
+William Kyle Carpenter

 Born Oct.
-17, 1989, Kyle Carpenter is a retired Marine who has been the youngest living service member to receive the Medal of Honor thus far. for his actions in Marjah, Helmand Province, Afghanistan in 2010.
+17, 1989, Kyle Carpenter is a retired Marine who has been the youngest-living service member to receive the Medal of Honor thus far for his actions in Marjah, Helmand Province, Afghanistan, in 2010.
 Carpenter was the youngest living Medal of Honor recipient at the time he received it.
-After enlisting in 2009, Carpenter was assigned to Fox Company, 2nd Battalion, 9th Marines, Regimental Combat Team One, 1st Marine Division (Forward), 1st Marine Expeditionary Force (Forward), in Helmand Province, Afghanistan in support of Operation Enduring Freedom.
+After enlisting in 2009, Carpenter was assigned to Fox Company, 2nd Battalion, 9th Marines, Regimental Combat Team One, 1st Marine Division (Forward), 1st Marine Expeditionary Force (Forward), in Helmand Province in support of Operation Enduring Freedom.

 Lance Corporal Carpenter and a fellow Marine were manning a rooftop security position on the perimeter of Patrol Base Dakota when the enemy initiated a daylight attack with hand grenades, one of which landed inside their sandbagged position.
 Without hesitation and with complete disregard for his own safety, Lance Corporal Carpenter moved toward the grenade in an attempt to shield his fellow Marine from the deadly blast.
 When the grenade detonated, his body absorbed the brunt of the blast, severely wounding him, but saving the life of his fellow Marine.